 - Dual-Model: Some PEOs sell both directly to businesses and through brokers, essentially combining the two methods

 The most common of these PEO models is selling direct to clients.
 This means that a PEO can sell their products and services to an SMB without the need of a broker.

 Often, brokers can have their clients churn because they want to partner with a PEO that offers a full-suite of HR services – usually at a lower cost.

-It’s also not too uncommon to come across PEOs who have a hybrid-type of business model, where they both work with brokers while also selling directly to potential clients.
+It’s also not too uncommon to come across PEOs who have a dual-model, where they both work with brokers while also selling directly to potential clients.

 This can be a risky situation for a broker, who runs the risk of potentially losing their client down the road to the same PEO they are currently working with.